When you’re ready for students to listen, use attention getters in your classroom to prompt them to quickly take notice.

 - If you’re a music teacher or have access to a musical instrument, play a few notes.
 At the end, students should be focused and ready to listen.

-- Find a crazy hat.
-When you put it on your head, the children know it’s time to stop and listen.
+- Place a crazy hat on your head to signal that it’s time to stop and listen.

-- When you put on sunglasses or any type of “special” glasses, learners focus their attention towards you.
+- Put on sunglasses or any type of “special” glasses to signal that learners need to focus their attention towards you.

-- Hold up cue cards, each with a note like, “Focus Now.” or “Eyes On Me.”
+- Hold up cue cards, each with a note such as, “Focus Now.” or “Eyes On Me.”

-- Simply raise your hand, and wait for each child to do the same.
+- Raise your hand, and wait for each child to do the same.

 - Flick the lights until you’ve gained everyone’s attention.